 Session 2: Energy

+The national and regional leader in crude oil logistics.
 Managing company of a network of crude oil and petroleum products pipelines and terminals.

 Polish state transmission system operator for electricity